ninjaki8/SynthRiders-Custom-Songs/README.md

 This tool will check your CustomSongs folder on your Quest 3 and compare it with the available beatmaps found in synthriderz.com, any missing entries found will be downloaded to your Quest 3 device (CustomSongs Folder).

 ## Requirements
-- Quest 3
+- Quest 3 with Debug Mode Enabled
 - Linux
 - Android Tools
-- USB Debug Mode Enabled

 ## Installation
 - Install android-tools package for your linux distro, eg. **sudo pacman -S android-tools** (Arch)